Scream king: 1980s

+Robert Englund came to the horror scene in 1984, starring as the main villain of A Nightmare on Elm Street, Freddy Krueger.
+He reprised the role in later sequels of the franchise.

 Bill Moseley earned the title for The Texas Chainsaw Massacre 2 and as Otis Driftwood in Rob Zombie’s Firefly trilogy, Silent Night, Deadly Night 3: Better Watch Out, Tom Savini’s Night of the Living Dead remake, and Army of Darkness among others.
 Jeffrey Combs has also earned the title for starring in Re-Animator, Dark House, Would You Rather, The Frighteners and so many more!
 Kane Hodder has been called a scream king for several of the Friday the 13th films, Wishmaster, the Hatchet franchise, Behind the Mask: The Rise of Leslie Vernon, Chillerama, and so many more!
 Kurt Russell has earned the title for appearing in Escape from New York, Escape from L.A., The Thing, Death Proof, Bone Tomahawk, and The Hateful Eight.
 Sam Neill has also been called a scream king for Omen III: The Final Conflict (1981), Possession (1981), Dead Calm (1989), In The Mouth Of Madness (1994), and Event Horizon (1997).

-The actor Mark Patton, star of A Nightmare on Elm Street 2: Freddy's Revenge, has been touted at various conventions as mainstream horror's first "male scream queen" and as somebody with a satirical public image having homoerotic elements.
+Actor Mark Patton, star of A Nightmare on Elm Street 2: Freddy's Revenge, has been touted at various conventions as mainstream horror's first "male scream queen" and as somebody with a satirical public image having homoerotic elements.
 He's also notable for being one of the first openly LGBT performers within that particular movie genre.